qetza/replacetokens-task/tasks/ReplaceTokensV3/README.md

     # Required.
 Default: **/*.config
     targetFiles: ''

-    # Encoding to read and write all files.
+    # The encoding to read and write all files.
     #
     # Accepted values:
     #   - auto: detect encoding using js-chardet